enyo/tag/README.md

 ## Output

-When calling tag, a typical output looks like this:
+When calling `tag`, a typical output looks like this:

     Usage (v1.1.3-dev): tag [nextVersion [nextDevVersion]]